 If you or someone you know is not baptized and would like to be, our pastor would be happy to visit with you about it and help you to understand how this gift of God's love is received.

 *You'll find a copy of the Baptism Request Form in the Downloads section of this page.
-You can open/download it to fill it out digitally and e-mail to us, or you may print the form and drop it off in the Salem office or mail in.
+Please download it, fill it out, and then get it to us via email, postal mail, or you can drop it off at the church office.